An inhomogeneous most likely path formalism for proton computed tomography: Methods

 \subsection{MLP-Spline-Hybrid method}

-In an effort to increase computational efficiency, the inhomogeneous MLP may be calculated using the aforementioned methods only at the material boundaries in a heterogeneous phantom.
-The entire trajectory is then estimated by fitting a cubic spline through the boundary data, given the initial and final directions of the particle as measured by the detectors.
-The corresponding probability envelope is given by fitting cubic splines through the points generated by adding and subtracting the lateral error (using \Eqn{ \ref{errormatrixexact}}) to the MLP estimate at the material boundaries.
-This method shall be referred to as the inhomogeneous MLP-Spline-Hybrid method and denoted MLP$_\mathrm{x}$SH.
+In an effort to increase computational efficiency, the inhomogeneous MLP may be calculated using the aforementioned methods only at subsampled depths within the phantom.
+The entire trajectory is then estimated by fitting a cubic spline through these points, given the initial and final directions of the proton as measured by detectors placed pre- and post-patient.
+The upper and lower bounds of the probability envelope are constructed by fitting cubic splines through the points generated by adding and subtracting, respectively, the lateral error, using \Eqn{\ref{errormatrixexact}}, to the MLP estimate at the calculation points.
+A multiplier can be applied to the lateral error to set the significance level.
+For example, a multiplier of 3 creates a 3$\sigma$ envelope which should contain 99.7\% of possible proton trajectories for given entry and exit information.

+We propose that the sampled points be chosen as distinct material boundaries, so that the number of samples used for fitting the spline scales with the complexity of the heterogeneity.
+These boundaries may be identified by thresholded RStP differences between air, tissue and bone.
+We refer the reader to section \ref{discussionsec} for a discussion on how this may be implemented in the context of iterative pCT reconstruction.

+The method described above shall be referred to as the inhomogeneous MLP-Spline-Hybrid method and denoted MLP$_\mathrm{x}$SH hereon.